micboo23/CyberSecurity-Portfolio/README.md

 # Hello, I'm Garry Martin
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+ Introduction

-I am a Middle Sciecne Teacher and former football assitant coach with and intrest in technology and a dedication to solving complex problems.
+I am a Middle Science Teacher and former football assitant coach with and intrest in technology and a dedication to solving complex problems.

 ## Objective